skrieter/rp-evaluation-coverage-metrics/README.md

 4. sample
 5. partial_coverage

-A new directory `results` will be created, containing all generated files.
+A new directory `results` will be created in the prepare-phase, containing all generated files.

+The [.current](results/.current)-File always saves the folder that was last created by the prepare-phase.
+If you want to execute any of the phases for a previous folder, you need to paste the time-stamp of that folder into the file.

 ### Create Plots